 Over the years, I've had some interns that exceeded my expectation as well as those that didn’t due to being unmotivated.
-Usually the main difference between those two types was, that the former type had some sort of passion towards programming.
-And that's currently my rule of thumb - if I see that a person lights-up when he's talking about programming (e.g. some cool stuff he has built over the summer/weekend) - he's probably going to be a good developer in 2-3 years.
+Usually, the main difference between those two types was, that the former type had some sort of passion for programming.
+And that's currently my rule of thumb - if I see that a person lights up when he's talking about programming (e.g. some cool stuff he has built over the summer/weekend) - he's probably going to be a good developer in 2-3 years.

 Nonetheless, every intern needs to be taught and nurtured.
 Here are some rules that I developed during my years that I'd like to share.